50 Clever Ways to Instantly Add Value to Your Home

 Stage your laundry room.

 Your laundry room—if you’re lucky enough to have one—could be the key to adding serious value to your home.
-“If you have a space in the laundry room or other small area, stage it as a wrapping center with wrapping paper, bows, tape, scissors, etc. or a gardening center with some clay pots, a trowel, pruning shears, potting soil,” suggests Sheila MacDonald, a realtor with J Barrett and Company.
+“If you have a space in the laundry room or other small area, stage it as a wrapping center with wrapping paper, bows, tape, scissors, etc. or a gardening center with some clay pots, a trowel, pruning shears, [and] potting soil,” suggests MacDonald.
 “This turns a wasted space into an extra ‘luxurious’ space with very little money.”

 Maximize your garage storage.

-That cluttered garage isn’t going to win over any potential buyers.
-If you want to make your space more attractive, functional, and appealing to someone willing to pay top dollar, it’s time to add some storage in that potentially-wasted space.
+A messy garage isn’t going to win over any potential buyers.
+If you want to make your space more attractive, functional, and appealing to someone willing to pay top dollar, it’s time to add some storage and clear up that cluttered space.

 Paint your garage floor.